day8/re-frame/docs/WIP/AHighLevelCodeWalkThrough.md

 ```

 Notes:
-  1. the `v` parameter is destructured to extract the `now` value
+  1. the 2nd `v` parameter is destructured to extract the `new-time` value
-  2. the handler computes a new application state, and returns it
+  2. the handler computes a new application state from `db`, and returns it

 ### And Another